Lakes Region Conservation Corps

 About the LRCC AmeriCorps Program

-The Lakes Regions Conservation Corps (LRCC) is a 22.5 week AmeriCorps service program that develops skills and experiences for conservation professionals.
+The Lakes Regions Conservation Corps (LRCC) is an AmeriCorps service program that develops skills and experiences for conservation professionals.
 LRCC members are the driving force behind the Squam Lakes Association’s conservation efforts.
 The program provides hands-on conservation work experience and numerous certifications over a broad range of areas, which ensures that LRCC members are capable of independently approaching a variety of tasks in the environmental conservation field.
 Members remove invasive species from the Squam watershed, manage and act as caretakers at our backcountry campsites, maintain the SLA’s 50+ miles of trails, educate the public on local and regional conservation initiatives, spearhead reports on conservation efforts, lead SLA volunteer crews and ensure the daily functioning of the Squam Lakes Association’s programs.
 The trainings, certifications, and experiences also develop important professional skills that are applicable to future careers within any occupational and educational field.
 The program ensures that LRCC members are capable of independently approaching a variety of tasks, acting as a leader within any situation, and thinking critically to solve any problem that may arise.

 The LRCC Experience